millerlaboratory/1000g_ONT/Tandem Repeat Analysis/README.md

 **Part Four: Analysis and plots**

 The tsv can be analysed in R or Python.
+Expansion hunter data can also be found in this repository.
 Figures from the paper are in Fig5.R